-(c) The Commissioner is authorized to make one or more assessments in each fiscal year against licensed insurers in the District that sell business-interruption insurance as may be necessary to recover the amounts paid, or estimated to be paid, to insurers pursuant to subsection (b) of this section.
+(c)(1) The Commissioner is authorized to make one or more assessments in each fiscal year against all domestic and foreign licensed insurers in the District that sell business-interruption insurance as may be necessary to recover the amounts paid, or estimated to be paid, to insurers pursuant to subsection (b) of this section.
 Any such assessment shall be made at a rate that shall be determined and certified by the Commissioner as sufficient to recover the amounts paid to insurers pursuant to subsection (b) of this section.
-The amount to be so assessed shall be made against all licensed domestic companies and foreign companies in proportion to their net premiums written and annuity considerations in the District as shown in the annual report of each of said insurers filed with the Department of Insurance, Securities, and Banking.
+The amount to be so assessed shall be made against all domestic and foreign licensed insurers in proportion to their net premiums written in the District as shown in the annual report each of the said insurers filed with the Department of Insurance, Securities, and Banking in the preceding year.
 Said assessment shall reimburse the District for funds appropriated for such reimbursement.
 Assessments under this section shall be charged to the normal operating cost of each company.

+(2) Any assessment made pursuant to this section is not subject to the provisions of section 4(a) of the Insurance Regulatory Trust Fund Act of 1993, effective October 21, 1993 (D.C.
+Law 10-40; D.C.
+Code § 31-1203(a)).

+(3) The Commissioner or his or her designee is authorized to hire consultants, attorneys and other experts to assist the Commissioner in administering the assessment process, and to conduct audits of any licensed insurer that has sought reimbursement for claims paid pursuant to subsection (b)(2) of this section.
+The Commissioner may retain auditors, examiners or other experts to perform the audits prescribed under this paragraph, and may charge the insurers for the costs of the audits.

 (d) Section 3 of the Insurance Regulatory Trust Fund Act of 1993, effective October 21, 1993 (D.C.
 Law 10-40; D.C.
 Official Code § 31-1202), is amended by adding a new subsection (b-3) to read as follows:

+“(b-3)(1) There is established as separate account within the Insurance Regulatory Trust Fund, the Business Interruption Insurance Reimbursement Account (“Account”), which shall be administered by the Department of Insurance, Securities, and Banking in accordance with paragraph (3) of this subsection.

-“(b-3) For the purpose of administering section 2(b) of the Coronavirus Omnibus Emergency Amendment Act of 2020, passed on emergency basis on May 5, 2020 (Enrolled version of Bill 23-XX) (“Business Interruption Insurance Act”), there is established as separate account within the Insurance Regulatory Trust Fund, the Business Interruption Insurance Reimbursement Account.
-All assessments received by the Commissioner pursuant to section 2(c) of the Business Interruption Insurance Act shall be deposited in, and credited to, the Business Interruption Insurance Reimbursement Account, and money deposited into the Business Interruption Insurance Reimbursement Account but not expended in a fiscal year shall not revert to the unassigned fund balance of the General Fund of the District of Columbia at the end of a fiscal year, or at any other time.
+“(2) All assessments received by the Commissioner pursuant to section 2(c) of the Coronavirus Omnibus Emergency Amendment Act of 2020, passed on emergency basis on May 5, 2020 (Enrolled version of Bill 23-XX) (“Business Interruption Insurance Act”), shall be deposited in, and credited to, the Account.

+“(3) Money in the Account shall be used for the purpose of administering section 2(b) of the Business Interruption Insurance Act.

+“(4) The money deposited into the Account but not expended in a fiscal year shall not revert to the unassigned fund balance of the General Fund of the District of Columbia at the end of a fiscal year, or at any other time.

-(e) For the purposes of this subsection, the term “licensed insurer” shall have the same meaning as provided in section 2(7) of the Business Transacted with Producer Controlled Insurer Act of 1993 (D.C.
+(e) For the purposes of this section, the term “licensed insurer” shall have the same meaning as provided in section 2(7) of the Business Transacted with Producer Controlled Insurer Act of 1993 (D.C.
 Law 10-52; D.C.
 Official Code § 31-401(7)).”.

 Sec.
 3. Alcoholic beverage regulation.